lauraLGWeb/my-movie-list-PHP/README.md

 If wrong → message “Incorrect login or password” appears.

+Access to the password with the view buttun

+Password hashing for security

 - Admin Page (only for logged users) -

 Allows adding a new movie into the database.